-2016 shows that the net gains and losses would yield eight more senators for Democrats and only two more for Republicans.
+Overall, however, a comparison of the reform's allocations of senators using the Electoral College map that elected President Trump in 2016 as a guide shows that the net gains and losses would yield eight more senators for Democrats and only two more for Republicans.
 See Table 8.
-On strictly partisan grounds, then, Republicans are likely to oppose the reform.
+On strictly partisan grounds, Republicans will likely oppose the reform.
+Note, though, that hypothetically applying the reform retrospectively would not have changed the outcome of the presidential election in 2016, perhaps lending some comfort to Republicans.249

-Republicans are also likely to oppose the reform because they benefit from the current status quo bias in the Senate favoring white voters.
-In both the 2016 presidential election and the 2018 midterms, Republicans appealed strongly to white voters (by ten to twenty percent margins), while Democrats had an edge in nonwhite categories (including approximately 80 percent margins among black voters, 40 to 50 percent among Asian voters, and almost 40 percent among Hispanic voters).
-In the most recent midterm elections, these differentials translated into a "blue wave" in the House of Representatives in which Democrats gained forty seats-in the same election in which Republicans gained two senate seats.
-246
+Republicans would also likely oppose the reform because they benefit from the current status quo bias in the Senate favoring white voters.
+In both the 2016 presidential election and the 2018 midterms, Republicans appealed more strongly to white voters (by ten to twenty percent margins), while Democrats had an edge in nonwhite categories (including approximately 80 percent margins among black voters, 40 to 50 percent among Asian voters, and almost 40 percent among Hispanic voters).250 In the midterm elections, these differentials translated into a "blue wave" of a gain of forty seats for Democrats in the House-in the same election in which Republicans gained two seats in the Senate.251